rtahmasbi/FirewallX/README.md

 # Linux OS
-For making a VPN you need to make an operation system.
+For making a NGFW, you need to make an operation system.
 One of the best options are making a new distribution from Linux.
 You also need the kernel programming knowledge.

-## Why we need a new OS for a VPN?
+## Why we need a new OS for a NGFW?
 - Security reasons (we don't know if there is any hidden code inside the distributions).
 - Flexibility
 - Lightweight (there are many packages in Ubuntu that are not used in firewall such as audio/video)